Pondering Homelessness and Community

 (Picture from article)

-Something I and my neighbor didn't see at his tiny house village before police defunding and decriminalizing most gateway and hard drug activity.
+This was something I and my neighbor didn't see in this tiny house village before the protest inspired defunding of the Police and the decriminalization of gateway and small amounts of hard drug in our Cities.

-During the demolition, I was very impressed with our police, including officer Chavers, and the respect and self control they showed while enforcing the court order to clear my neighbors property.
+During the tiny house demolition, I was very impressed with the behavior of our police, including officer Chavers.
+I was impressed with the respect and self control they showed while enforcing the court order to clear my neighbors property.

-In my eyes, it was a very sad situation since my neighbor had successfully created and sustained a house/shed village on his 2.5 acre lot for decades.
+In my eyes, it was a very sad situation since my neighbor had successfully created and sustained a house/shed village for decades.
 Although substandard in many ways, the sheds were permanent, warm, dry and shared needed bathrooms and a kitchen.

 But their collection of building materials for recycling was abnormally large and unusual for our neighborhood, as was his 2.5 acre lot located at the end of a dead end street.